WishaWoshi/Speed-Is-Life/README.md

 # Startup Args
 Server hosts!
 Add the following commands to your startup_args file for some tweaks to the gamemode.

-Command `+sil_mode testing` to run multiplayer with one person.
+Command `+sil_mode testing` to run multiplayer with one person and override singleplayer.

-Command `+sil_mode sp` to run the dedicated singleplayer mode, where you need to stay above the minimum speed.

 Command `+sil_tac grapple` to change the match tactical to the grapple.